oracle/terraform-provider-oci/website/docs/d/optimizer_profile.html.markdown

 		* `recommendation_id` - The unique OCID of the recommendation.
 * `name` - The name assigned to the profile.
 Avoid entering confidential information.
 * `state` - The profile's current state.
 * `target_compartments` - Optional.
-The target compartments supported by a profile override for a recommendation.
+The compartments specified in the profile override for a recommendation.
-	* `items` - The list of target compartment OCIDs attached to the current profile override.
+	* `items` - The list of OCIDs attached to the compartments specified in the current profile override.
 * `target_tags` - Optional.
-The target tags supported by a profile override for a recommendation.
+The tags specified in the profile override for a recommendation.
-	* `items` - The list of target tags attached to the current profile override.
+	* `items` - The list of tags specified in the current profile override.
-		* `tag_definition_name` - The name of the tag definition.
+		* `tag_definition_name` - The name you use to refer to the tag, also known as the tag key.
 		* `tag_namespace_name` - The name of the tag namespace.
-		* `tag_value_type` - The tag value type.
+		* `tag_value_type` - Specifies which tag value types in the `tagValues` field result in overrides of the recommendation criteria.

+			When the value for this field is `ANY`, the `tagValues` field should be empty, which enforces overrides to the recommendation for resources with any tag values attached to them.

+			When the value for this field value is `VALUE`, the `tagValues` field must include a specific value or list of values.
+Overrides to the recommendation criteria only occur for resources that match the values in the `tagValues` fields.
 		* `tag_values` - The list of tag values.
+The tag value is the value that the user applying the tag adds to the tag key.
 * `time_created` - The date and time the profile was created, in the format defined by RFC3339.
 * `time_updated` - The date and time the profile was last updated, in the format defined by RFC3339.